-Manager and Portfolio Adviser
+Manager and Portfolio Advisor

 Vertex One Asset Management Inc. (defined above as "Vertex One" or the "Manager") is the manager and portfolio adviser of the Fund.
 The Manager was incorporated under the laws of Canada on October 24, 1997.
 The head office and principal business address of the Manager is 3200-1021 West Hastings Street, Vancouver, British Columbia, V6E 0C3.
 The registered office of the Manager is located at 1200 Waterfront Centre, 200 Burrard Street, P.O.
 Box 48600, Vancouver, British Columbia, V7X 1T2.
 The Manager is principally owned by Mr. John Thiessen, Mr. Matthew Wood and Mr. Jeffrey McCord, each of whom is a director of the Manager.
+The Manager was the initial Unitholder of the Fund.
 The Manager is currently registered as a portfolio manager and an exempt market dealer with securities regulators in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Nova Scotia, New Brunswick and Prince Edward Island, and as an investment fund manager with securities regulators in British Columbia and Ontario.
 The Manager may also be considered to be a "promoter" of the Fund within the meaning of applicable securities laws because the Manager took the initiative in organizing the Fund.